 Millions of older adults in the United States manage their health with the help of family and other unpaid care partners.
 Yet despite the importance of family care partners for ensuring optimal quality of life and care for older adults, they are often unidentified, assessed or supported in care delivery.

-The aim of “Engaging Family Caregivers through Shared Access to the Electronic Health Record” is to develop and test ways of increasing care partner use of online patient portals via shared access (sometimes referred to as “proxy access”).
+The aim of “Engaging Family Caregivers through Shared Access to the Electronic Health Record: A Multi-Site Demonstration” is to develop and test ways of increasing care partner use of online patient portals via shared access (sometimes referred to as “proxy access”).
 This project is funded by The John A. Hartford Foundation.
 This 3-year project (July 2021-June 2024) builds upon an 18-month planning grant (January 2020-June 2021), also funded by The John A. Hartford Foundation, which focused on establishing the partnerships and resources required to launch a demonstration aimed at spreading shared access to the electronic health record for family caregivers.

 Through this work, researchers at Johns Hopkins University and Beth Israel Deaconess Medical Center are partnering with and building on the OpenNotes movement, which promotes shared access to electronic health records through secure patient portals.

 This work aims to enable family care partners to access more easily the health information needed to coordinate and manage care of older adults, particularly those with complex health conditions.
-This intervention is being co-designed with input from multiple stakeholders, including patients, care partners, clinicians, and healthcare administrators.
+This intervention is being co-designed and implemented with input from multiple stakeholders, including patients, care partners, clinicians, staff, and healthcare administrators.